cuttlefishh/python-for-data-analysis/assignments/assignment1.md

 #### E. Paths and variables

+*Copy your terminal commands and output as your answers.*

 1. Navigate to root and home directories using absolute paths.
 2. Navigate to root and home directories using relative paths.
 3. Store an integer as a shell variable then print it.